partiyakshsharma/clone-website-of-apple/README.md

 # clone-website-of-apple
-I try to build a clone website of apple using html and css
+I try to build a clone website of apple using html and CSS